tkumata/raspi-stat/README.md

  - powersave; Set to governor powersave.
  - ondemand; Set to governor ondemand and up_threshold to 50, sampling_down_factor to 50.
 This is default for Raspbian jessie.

-For example you can set crontab -e like following.
+For example you can set crontab -e or /etc/crontab like that.

 ```
 @reboot    /home/pi/script/path/cpu-config.sh myondemand
 ```

 I recommend myondemand.
 And I do not recommend ondemand.
-Because if up_threshold is 50, cpu freq increase soon very much.
+Because up_threshold is 50 when ondemand and cpu freq increases soon very much.
 Even if device is idling.
-So temperature also increase.
+So temperature also increases.

 ## raspi-stat.sh